docker/docs/storage/storagedriver/select-storage-driver.md

 | Docker CE on CentOS | `overlay2`                                                             | `overlay`¹, `devicemapper`², `zfs`, `vfs`         |
 | Docker CE on Fedora | `overlay2`                                                             | `overlay`¹, `devicemapper`², `zfs`, `vfs`         |

-¹) The `overlay` storage driver is marked deprecated in docker 18.09, and will be removed in a future release.
-Users of the `overlay` storage driver are recommended to migrate to `overlay2`.
+¹) The `overlay` storage driver is deprecated in Docker 18.09, and will be removed in a future release.
+It is recommended that users of the `overlay` storage driver migrate to `overlay2`.

-²) The `devicemapper` storage driver is marked deprecated in docker 18.09, and will be removed in a future release.
-Users of the `devicemapper` storage driver are recommended to migrate to `overlay2`.
+²) The `devicemapper` storage driver is deprecated in Docker 18.09, and will be removed in a future release.
+It is recommended that users of the `overlay` storage driver migrate to `overlay2`.

 When possible, `overlay2` is the recommended storage driver.
 When installing